Depression, Irritability, And Mood: Understanding The Connections

 Unique methods of therapy

-Some individuals with depression may find online cognitive-behavior therapy (CBT) helpful in managing their symptoms.
+Some individuals with depression may find online cognitive behavioral therapy (also known as cognitive behavior therapy or CBT) helpful in managing their symptoms.
 Online CBT has been proven to be as effective as in-person CBT in treating mental health conditions.
-Online platforms like BetterHelp can provide affordable connection to over 30,000 therapists.
-You can also choose between phone, video, or live chat sessions, which may be beneficial if you struggle to get out of bed some days.
+Online platforms like BetterHelp can provide a relatively affordable connection to thousands of therapists.
+You can also choose to attend sessions by phone call, video chat, or in-app messaging, which may be beneficial if you struggle to get out of bed some days.

 Takeaway